levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 Side note: I do not like or support Spotify.
 I would probably switch to Tidal but I am on Spotify's family plan so my hands are tied, and Spotify has some social upside over any other option anyway.

+#### Jul 28-Aug 3: [Mezzanine](https://open.spotify.com/album/49MNmJhZQewjt06rpwp6QR?si=EubQZ__wQJm-6q0cfIfYMQ) by Massive Attack
+* Massive Attack was one of the main pioneers of the trip hop genre, along with Portishead
+* Strikes a lot of similar notes to Portishead with relatively slow hip hop-esque beats and somewhat whispery vocals
+* Incorporates some heavy sounds with electric guitars and percussion ramping up at certain points
+* Favorite tracks: Angel, Inertia Creeps, Group Four, Teardrop

 #### Jul 21-27: [Vanisher, Horizon Scraper](https://open.spotify.com/album/6o6VAIetIFOsaOa0qt7w9u?si=uYvZn5oqTG6JKEbocNAELw) by Quadeca
 * Good week for new releases, as I really liked [Alfredo 2](https://open.spotify.com/album/5WrpCQmbTUZuzNxGCPUFSV?si=fe627c5ecfc5429a) by Freddie Gibbs and The Alchemist, and [Don't Tap The Glass](https://open.spotify.com/album/1jzv3jwZbt8lYfEtMjiD1R?si=6KGANdN7SiaxQ3wAA_toxA) by Tyler, The Creator was a pleasant album as well